Our association has its origins in a small newsletter sent out by Ron Edwards in 1985.

 These days we meet every two years at Easter time at Stanthorpe in southern Queensland's Granite Belt.
 Members and visitors enjoy a weekend watching or participating in demonstrations, exchanging ideas, and socialising around the campfire at night.
 Smaller annual gatherings take place at the historic Jondaryan Woolshed on Queensland's Darling Downs.

-A nucleus of enthusiastic plaiters has grown up in Queensland centred on Toowoomba and they have formed a very active south east Queensland sub branch of the Associaton, meeting regularly for workshops and demonstrations (details elsewhere on this website).
+A nucleus of enthusiastic plaiters has grown up in Queensland centred on Toowoomba where they have formed a separately incorporated group that have their own management committee, reporting and financial structure and charge their own membership fees.They meet regularly for workshops and demonstrations (details elsewhere on this website).

 In the time the Association has been in existence we have seen the interest and practice of the Australian style of leather plaiting change from what was widely thought to be a dying art into one that is now widespread and practised to a high standard by many skilled people, due in large part to Ron's passion and efforts.